System Requirements and Prerequisites

 - App implementation/daemon: For Linux compatible systems, a systemd service file is provided.
 For Windows, a script creating the service is provided.

 Virtual machine: A JVM Hotspot is enough to execute Squash TM.
-Version 8 is compatible with Squash TM, but considering that it will soon expire, we recommend that you use version 11.
+Version 11 is recommended.
 Squash TM works very well with a JDK.